Al-Basasiri: Conquest of Baghdad

 During al-Basasiri's retreat, Ibrahim rose in revolt in the Jibal.
 Tughrul's response largely denuded Iraq of Seljuk troops, allowing al-Basasiri to launch an invasion.
 He quickly took Hit and Anbar.
-On 27 December 1058, he entered Baghdad with 400 mamlūk cavalry accompanied by Quraysh and his 200 cavalry.
+On 27 December 1058, he entered Baghdad with 400 mamlūk cavalry, accompanied by Quraysh and his 200 cavalry.
 The next Friday, 1 January 1059, the Shi'a call to worship (adhān) was announced in western Baghdad, which was predominantly Shi'a.
-On 8 January, al-Basasiri crossed the Tigris and occupied eastern Baghdad.
-The name of the Fatimid caliph was pronounced in the Great Mosque.
-There skirmishes in the streets throughout the following week.
-On 19 January, the Hasani Palace was assaulted and the Abbasid caliph al-Qa'im placed himself and his household under the protection of Quraysh.
+On 8 January, al-Basasiri crossed the Tigris and occupied eastern Baghdad, having the Fatimid caliph's name pronounced in the Great Mosque.
+There were skirmishes in the streets throughout the following week.
+On 19 January, the Hasani Palace came under assault, and the Abbasid caliph al-Qa'im placed himself and his household under the protection of Quraysh.
 On 29 January, al-Basasiri celebrated the Feast of the Sacrifice in the prayer space (muṣallā) outside the Great Mosque with Fatimid banners flying.

-As the new authority in Baghdad, al-Basasiri took over the Abbasid insignia, the turban (mindīl), cloak (ridāʾ) and lattice screen (shibbāk).
-He allowed Quraysh to retain custody of al-Qa'im, removed from the city and confined at Haditha, but he ordered him to hand over the vizier Ibn al-Muslima, whom he paraded through the streets and executed on 16 February 1059.
+As the new authority in Baghdad, al-Basasiri gained control of the Abbasid insignia, the turban (mindīl), cloak (ridāʾ), and lattice screen (shibbāk).
+He allowed Quraysh to retain custody of al-Qa'im, who was removed from the city and confined at Haditha, but ordered him to hand over the vizier Ibn al-Muslima, whom he paraded through the streets and executed on 16 February 1059.